kevinharv/attendance/web/README.md

 # Attendance Web Application

-*Web client for student, instructor, and administrative use.*
+*Web application for students, instructors, and administrators to track and manage attendance.*

-## About
+## Overview

-A modern web application supporting all personas using the platform.
+Provide all services for the attendance application stack.